sxcdennis/Ansible/ymal.md

 There’s another small quirk to YAML.
 All YAML files (regardless of their association with Ansible or not) can optionally begin with **---** and end with **....** This is part of the YAML format and indicates the start and end of a document.

+YAML uses spaces, period.
+Do not use tabs!!
+The suggested syntax for YAML files is to use **2 spaces for indentation**, but YAML will follow whatever indentation system that the **individual file uses**!

 All members of a list are lines beginning at the same indentation level starting with a "**-** " (a dash and a space):

 ```